Hotels in Atlanta

-This article is about hotels in Atlanta, including a brief history of hotels in the city and a list of some notable hotels.

 Founded in the 1830s as a railroad terminus, Atlanta experienced rapid growth in its early years to become a major economic center of Georgia, with several hotels built to accommodate for this growth.
 Following its destruction during the Civil War, Atlanta experienced a resurgence and another hotel boom commenced in the late 1800s through the early 1900s.
-In the later half of the 20th century, hotel skyscrapers began to appear on the skyline, including what was at the time the tallest hotel in the United States.
-More recently, a trend has emerged of converting old office buildings into boutique hotels.
+In the latter half of the 20th century, hotel skyscrapers began to appear on the skyline, including what was at the time the tallest hotel in the United States.
+Later, a trend emerged of converting old office buildings into boutique hotels.

 History

 Early history through the early 20th century

 The White Hall Inn, located in present-day West End, Atlanta, is generally considered to be one of the first hotels in the area, predating the founding of the city by several years and laying outside the original city limits.
 As the area's population began to grow following its establishment as a terminus for the Western and Atlantic Railroad in 1837, several hotels arose to service visitors to the city.
 The first hotel built within city limits came in 1846 with the construction of the Atlanta Hotel.
 It was joined later that year by Washington Hall.
 Several more hotels would follow, including the Trout House in 1849.
 However, these buildings, as well as many other Antebellum era buildings in the city, were destroyed during the Burning of Atlanta, a significant event preceding Sherman's March to the Sea during the American Civil War.

 Following the war, Atlanta rebounded and began to rebuild at a rapid pace.
 New hotels arose to replace those lost during the war, including the Kimball House (1870) and the Markham House (1875).
 While many of the hotels before and after the war were built around State Square in downtown Atlanta, by the 1890s many of the newer hotels were being built north of the area along "upper Peachtree".
 Some of these notable buildings included the Majestic Hotel (1898) and the Piedmont Hotel (1903).
 Also starting around this time, several hotels opened on Hotel Row near the newly opened Terminal Station in South Downtown.
 Among these was the Terminal Hotel, built in 1906 by prominent Atlanta businessman Samuel M. Inman.
 However, stiff competition from other hotels in downtown caused the area to experience a decline a few decades later.